Market Efficiency and the Heterogeneous Impact of Financial Liberalization: Evidence from the Shanghai-Hong Kong Stock Connect: Introduction

+Dual-listed firms are entities whose equity is simultaneously traded on a domestic exchange and one or more international exchange \citep{alexanderAssetPricingDual1987}.
+Empirical evidence suggests that dual-listed firms frequently exhibit significant price disparities between their domestic and international share classes \citep{baileyRiskReturnChinas1994}.
+An example is the persistent A-H premium \footnote{A-H premium means, for a A-H dual listing firm, the ratio of A-share price to H-share price after adjustment of foreign exchange rate.}, where domestically listed A-shares consistently trade at a higher price than their corresponding H-shares.
+Theoretically, based on the Law of One Price, the prices of identical assets should be the same after considering exchange rates, otherwise arbitrage opportunity exists.
+In this paper, we examine whether capital market liberalization affects the A-H premium and whether market efficiency conditions this effect.

+On 10 April 2014, the China Securities Regulatory Commission and the Securities and Futures Commission jointly approved the framework for the SHHK Stock Connect, establishing an institutional mechanism for cross-border equity trading between the Shanghai and Hong Kong markets.
+The program formally commenced on 17 November 2014.
+Prior studies provide mixed evidence on its pricing effect: while \citet{chanCapitalAccountLiberalization2016} document a widening of the A-H premium after implementation, \citet{fanImpactShanghaiHong2017} find that the SHHK Stock Connect narrowed A-H share price differences.

-Existing research has primarily focused on the average effect of the SHHK Stock Connect, yet the findings remain inconclusive.
-Building on the theoretical framework of market liberalization, a growing body of literature emphasizes that the impact of policy shocks is not uniform across all securities. \citet{bekaert_does_2005} find that the effects of financial liberalization depend on pre-existing levels of financial development and institutional quality.
-This heterogeneity is further supported by \citet{mitton_stock_2006}, who demonstrate that the positive impacts of stock market opening are significantly stronger for certain firms, depending on their specific characteristics and degree of "investability." \citet{bond_real_2012} argue that market prices can influence real outcomes through a feedback effect channel: when prices are more informative for real decision-making, economic agents that rely on market signals can respond more effectively, whereas limited informativeness weakens such transmission.
+Prior research has focused on the average effect of the SHHK Stock Connect, yet the findings remain inconclusive. \citet{bekaertDoesFinancialLiberalization2005} find that the effects of financial liberalization depend on pre-existing levels of financial development and institutional quality.
+This heterogeneity is further supported by \citet{mittonStockMarketLiberalization2006}, who demonstrates that the positive impacts of stock market opening are significantly stronger for certain firms, depending on their characteristics and degree of "investability." \citet{famaEfficientCapitalMarkets1970} proposes that share prices should immediately incorporate all available information from the market when the market is efficient.
+Existing studies provide limited evidence on whether the effect of the SHHK Stock Connect depends on pre-existing market efficiency.
+This research gap matters because financial liberalization may not generate uniform price convergence when market inefficiencies persist.
+Therefore, this study examines both the average effect of the SHHK Stock Connect on the A--H premium and its dependence on the efficiency of the connected markets.